melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 ## Demos

-Try the demo scenes.
+Try the demo scenes!
-Experiment with different settings :D
+They are simple and should give you basic understanding how things works.

 ## Getting Started